Isabella-Mitchell/gather-recipe-website/README.md

 <h2 align="center"><img src="gather/static/readme/images/flash-message.jpg"></h2>

 - Flash messages appear to confirm when a user has completed an action.
-E.g. they have logged in or out, they have added, edited or deleted a recipe, or they have added or removed a favoruite recipe.
+E.g. they have logged in or out, they have added, edited or deleted a recipe, or they have added or removed a favourite recipe.

+- Flash messages are also used to inform the user when they do not have access to a page.
+E.g. a non-admin user is trying to access an admin-only page.

 - The styling of the flash messages is inkeeping with the rest of the site.
 They alert the user but are not too distracting to ensure a good user experience.